-Engagement with Nebraska government leaders, stakeholders, representatives of organizations, faculty and students/youth continue.
+Engagement with Nebraska diverse government leaders, stakeholders, representatives of organizations, faculty and students/youth continue.
 Listening sessions, surveys, departmental reviews, and input from advisory groups maintain public involvement which is critical to this vision's success.
 IANR identified eleven engagement zones in 2019 and hired engagement zone coordinators in 2020 to elevate engagement internally and externally.
 Engagement zone coordinators will foster employee success in Extension programming, build strong stakeholder engagement and connect local people to the University of Nebraska-Lincoln.
+A twelfth, campus-based, engagement zone coordinator was hired in 2022 to bolster the engagement among UNL faculty, departments, and colleges with the people of Nebraska.